google/dawn/docs/building.md

 1. Add your target OS to the `target_os` array in `.gclient`.
 Or, use `standalone-maximal.gclient` and follow the instructions in it.
+    This will enable downloading toolchains and any target-specific Dawn DEPS.
+    - Windows: ~16GB.
+    - Mac: ~4GB.
+    - Android: ~2.5GB.
 1.  `gclient sync`.
 1. Create a new `out/*` directory for each target build with the relevant GN args.
 The following configurations have been tested: